Creative Affordances

 Sean Flynn’s Leica M2, with a “strap that was hand fashioned from a parachute cord and a hand grenade pin”.Sean Flynn’s Leica M2, with a “strap that was hand fashioned from a parachute cord and a hand grenade pin”.

 This camera is the Leica M2 that the photographer Sean Flynn used to document the Vietnam War.
-Flynn (whose self-portrait while parachuting I used above) left the camera behind when heading to Cambodia in 1970, where he was capture and likely died.
+Flynn (whose self-portrait while parachuting I used above) left the camera behind when heading to Cambodia in 1970, where he was captured and likely died.
 The story of his camera is a couple years old, but the image of that heavily-used Leica, paint worn down to the brass, epitomizes the idea of a tool for me: An object that, while beautiful in its own right, becomes a much-used vehicle of expression.

 Increasingly, I’m finding that notion of a creative tool a useful criteria when deciding whether I need or don’t need something.
 My friend Michi has a deep-rooted aversion to kitchen tools that serve only a single purpose”, favoring objects that serve many purposes and take up less space as a whole.
 One can favor minimalism for its own sake, or for reasons of sustainability 1, but the least abstract reason, to me, is that owning something should mean it serves a purpose bigger than itself.